reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `enriched_file_analysis`
   - Accepts a sample hash and returns a TCA-0104 File Analysis report enriched with a TCA-0106 Dynamic Analysis report.
+  - If a dynamic analysis report does not exist for the given hash, the method returns a regular file analysis report.
+  - If not even a file analysis report exists for the given hash, the method returns an empty dict.

+- `full_file_analysis`
+  - Combines TCA-0101 File Reputation, TCA-0104 File Analysis and TCA-0106 Dynamic Analysis into one report.
+  - Returns a combined analysis report whose form depends on the availability of singular analysis reports.

 - `download_yara_matches`
   - Download all YARA matches from the defined timestamp to the current moment.